marekolsak/gpu-ratemeter/README.md

 ## `pixbw`: Color buffer write bandwidth (GB/s)

 Same as `pix`, but print the memory bandwidth in GB/s instead of samples/clock.
-Tests that use a Z buffer or don't write the color buffer are skipped.
+Tests from `pix` that use a Z buffer or don't write the color buffer are skipped.

 ## `prim`: Primitive throughput (primitives/clock)